 It may be considered a birth injury case when any of the above birth complications occur, and HIE or other injuries result.

 Complications of HIE can range in severity depending on the specific circumstances, from developmental delays to conditions associated with severe brain damage.
-Some issues caused by HIE may not be apparent right away.
+Some issues caused by an HIE injury may not be apparent right away.
 Instead, they become noticeable when certain developmental milestones are missed or delayed.
 Some of the conditions caused by HIE include:

 If a loved one has suffered hypoxic and anoxic encephalopathy or another birth injury, one of our Philadelphia birth injury lawyers can assist you in determining if you have a case.
 Ross Feller Casey has a team of dedicated doctors right on staff in Philadelphia.
 This uniquely qualifies the firm to handle all birth injury-related cases, including hypoxic and anoxic encephalopathy lawsuits.